 Smart Context Management

 When working with Large Language Models (LLMs), there are limits to how much conversation history they can process at once.
-Goose provides smart context management features to help you maintain productive sessions even when reaching these limits.
-Here are the key concepts:
+Goose provides smart context management features to help handle context and conversation limits so you can maintain productive sessions.
+Here are some key concepts:

 - Context Length: The amount of conversation history the LLM can consider